 - Description of the termite protection being undertaken or preserved

-- Three (3) copies of the soil investigation report.
-You’ll need a soil investigation report for most structural alterations to an existing dwelling or building a new building.
+- A copy of the soil investigation report.
+You’ll need a soil investigation report for most structural alterations to an existing dwelling or for building a new building.
 Smaller projects like installing a window, verandah or deck, or landscaping the garden, may not need a report.